Steven Kwan Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.26).
+- The Marlins' 4.00 team ERA ranks 13th across all league pitching staffs.

-- Marlins pitchers combine to surrender 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Marlins give up the ninth-fewest home runs in baseball (20 total, one per game).

-- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.
+- Luzardo (2-0 with a 2.74 ERA and 26 strikeouts in 23 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.

-- The righty's last time out came on Sunday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while allowing seven hits.
+- The left-hander's most recent time out came on Monday against the San Francisco Giants, when he tossed 4 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.